mojotech/pioneer/docs/widget.md

 ### addClass

-`function addClass(<className>)`
+`function addClass({className: name, selector: <selector>})`

 `addClass` will add the provided class name to the DOM node of the Widget.
+It takes a hash that can contain an optional selector.
+If you only pass a string to the method and not an object then it will use the string as the class name.
 It returns a promise that will resolve when the class has been added.

 ```js
 var hidden = new Widget.extend({